ethics-workshop/2022/content/index.rst

 Scope and topics
 ================

-EthiCS welcomes submissions on studies, proposals of protocols, reflections on ethics in security research, as well as technical papers on protecting data and providing controlled safe experimental environments.
-Both full papers and work-in-progress short reports are welcome.
+EthiCS welcomes submissions on studies, proposals of protocols, reflections, risk modeling, measurements on ethics in security research, as well as technical papers on protecting data and providing controlled safe experimental environments.
+Full papers, work-in-progress short reports, and proposals are all welcome.
+We would like to broadly invite submissions related to ethics in security research.
 The covered topics include, but not limited to:

+- Ethical reflections and analyses on existing security research
+- Ethical considerations in security research

+  + How ethical concerns are properly addressed in existing research
+  + Implicit ethical concerns identified in security research

+- Proposals of ethics protocols

-- Protocols for ethics review at institutions without IRB
+  + How ethical concerns can be addressed at institutions without IRB or ethics review boards
-- Protocols for ethics considerations beyond IRB
+  + Ethical considerations beyond IRB

-- Modelling of threats and risks of security research
+- Modeling of threats and risks of security research
 - Subject-consent management
-- Implicit ethical concerns in security research
+- Techniques for ethical research

-- Reflections and analyses on existing security research
-- Approaches for protecting sensitive data
+  + Approaches for protecting sensitive data
-- Approaches for controlled and safe experimental environments
+  + Approaches for controlled and safe experimental environments

+- Measurements and user study

+  + Risks, impact, fairness, etc.

 All papers will be published by IEEE and posted on the IEEE Xplore.